AnirudhaKulkarni-prog/Image-Classification-App-using-Keras/README.md

 ```bash
 git clone <this_repo_url>
 ```
-2. From the root folder, `Image-Classification-using-Keras`, run the Flutter application
+2. From the root folder, `Image-Classification-App-using-Keras`, run the Flutter application

 ```bash
 cd image_classification_app